ergogen/ergogen/roadmap.md

 - Allow footprints to publish outlines
     - Make these usable in the `outlines` section through a new `what`
 - 3D orient for cases
+- Allow a generic `adjust` field for outlines that accepts an anchor
+    - This could swallow `origin` from `outline`
 - Post-process anchor for global (post-mirror!) orient/shift/rotate for everything
 - Even more extreme anchor stuff
     - Checkpoints, intersects, distances, weighted combinations?